-TAS: Respondent Prepares Payment Schedule
+TAS: Respondent Responsibility to Prepare and Serve Payment Schedule

 IGNORING A S21(4) NOTICE WITHOUT AN INTENTION TO PAY THE FULL CLAIMED AMOUNT IS LIKELY TO HAVE SERIOUS FINANCIAL CONSEQUENCES***

-As the respondent did not issue the payment schedule within 10 business days of receiving the payment claim (20 business days for residential claims) nor pay the full claimed amount, the Act requires the claimant serve a notice under s21(4) to advise of the intention to proceed to adjudication and give the respondent a second opportunity to prepare and serve a payment schedule.
+As the respondent did not issue the payment schedule within 10 business days of receiving the payment claim (20 business days for residential claims) nor pay the full claimed amount, the Act requires the claimant serve a second opportunity notice under s21(4) to advise of the intention to proceed to adjudication and give the respondent a second opportunity to prepare and serve a payment schedule.

 The period in which the respondent can serve the payment schedule on the claimant is reduced to 5 business days.
 A contract provision seeking to extend the period beyond 5 business days is void.